-ESL 124 ADVANCED ESL WRITING 3 Units Lecture 3 hours Lab 1 hour Prerequisite: ESL 114 with a "P" grade or assessment recommendation for ESL 124
+ESL 124 ADVANCED ESL WRITING

+Prerequisite: ESL 114 with a "P" grade or assessment recommendation for ESL 124

 This advanced ESL course focuses on essay writing.
 Course emphasis is on the writing process, essay development and organization, purpose, audience, and sentence types.
 Students will explore social, vocational, literary, and academic topics as they assert and connect their ideas.
 Grades: P/NP.
 Non Degree Applicable.